University of Minnesota supports lawsuit challenging new ICE rule for international students

-The University of Minnesota on Thursday announced it would join a lawsuit challenging new federal immigration rules that could potentially force some international students to leave the country.
+The University of Minnesota on Thursday announced it would support a lawsuit challenging new federal immigration rules that could potentially force some international students to leave the country.

 Under the new guidelines from U.S. Immigration and Customs Enforcement (ICE) released this week, visas will not be issued to international students enrolled in colleges that are only operating online this fall, forcing them to either leave the country or transfer to another school.
 At universities that plan to offer a blend of online and in-person classes — like the University of Minnesota — international students will be prohibited from taking all their classes online.